woocart/localizations/UK/products-toys.md

 Price:    20.33

-Shake the ground with this menacing T. rex, featuring a dark-green and beige color scheme and bright orange eyes.
+Shake the ground with this menacing T. rex, featuring a dark-green and beige colour scheme and bright orange eyes.
 Open its mouth to reveal razor-sharp teeth, position the huge claws and move its head and tail.
 This set also includes the remains of the T. rex’s latest prey.
 Rebuild to create other Mighty Dinosaurs.
 A powerful triceratops or a terrifying pterodactyl.

 - Features a 3-in-1 T. rex with bright orange eyes, posable joints and head, large claws and an opening mouth with pointed teeth, also includes the dinosaur's prey in the form of a buildable rib cage
 - Stomp through the streets with the scary T. rex
 - Rebuild to create other Mighty Dinosaurs
-- Check out the authentic dark-green and beige color scheme
+- Check out the authentic dark-green and beige colour scheme
 - Pose the T. rex's arms, legs, tail, and head and open its mouth to reveal ferocious teeth

 ### Butterfly Garden by Insect Lore